cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - Deserialize(): A member function of `GG` that maps an array of bytes `buf` to a group element `A`.
-- HashToGroup(): A member function of `GG` that deterministically maps an array of bytes `x` to a random element of `GG`.
-The map should be implemented in such a way that it is computationally difficult for any adversary that receives: `R = HashToGroup(x)` without knowing `x` to reverse the mapping.
-For an example of such a mapping to prime-order (sub)groups of elliptic curves, see {{I-D.irtf-cfrg-hash-to-curve}}.
+- HashToGroup(): A member function of `GG` that deterministically maps an array of bytes `x` to an element of `GG`.
+The map must ensure that for any adversary receiving `R = HashToGroup(x)` be computationally difficult to reverse the mapping.
+Examples of hash to group functions satisfying this property are the ones described for prime-order (sub)groups of elliptic curves, see {{I-D.irtf-cfrg-hash-to-curve}}.

 Lastly, for any scalar `r` that is an element of the galois field of